Philipbear/msbuddy/README.md

 ```commandline
 pip install msbuddy
 ```
-You also have to install the [lightgbm](https://github.com/microsoft/LightGBM/tree/master/python-package) package.
+To perform formula annotation, you also have to install the [lightgbm](https://github.com/microsoft/LightGBM/tree/master/python-package) package.

 ## Python usage